TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-concurrency-model.md

 {% endraw %}

-* Queued mode ensures that A, B and C can't run concurrently.
+Queued mode ensures that A, B and C can't run concurrently.
 Execution will be queued if triggered while another instance is running.
 Queued instances are run in order.

-* The combined automation uses the trigger that fired to determine which conditions to check and then actions to run.
-* Assume that the triggers used by A, B and C are disjoint.
+The combined automation uses the trigger that fired to determine which conditions to check and then which actions to run.
+This assumes that the triggers used by A, B and C are disjoint.
 If not, you'll need to further merge the common parts.

-* Any conditions in the main `conditions` section are evaluated at the time the automation was triggered, *before* potentially being queued
-* Any conditions in the action sequence are evaluated when the automation is executed, *after* potentially being queued
-* Will need to decide whether you want to treat each sub-automation condition as a precondition, postcondition or both
+Any conditions in the main `conditions` section are evaluated at the time the automation was triggered, *before* potentially being queued.
+Any conditions in the action sequence are evaluated when the automation is executed, *after* potentially being queued.
+You will need to decide whether you want to treat each sub-automation condition as a precondition, postcondition or both.